Password spray investigation

 Are the logs stored in SIEM?

-To check whether you are storing and correlating logs in a Security Information and Event Management (SIEM) or in any other system, check the following:
+To check whether you are storing and correlating logs in a Security Information and Event Management (SIEM) or in any other system:

-It is important that you understand the logs that you are seeing to be able to determine compromise.
-Below are our quick guides to understanding Azure AD Sign-Ins and MFA reporting to help with this.
-Refer to these articles:
+It's important that you understand the logs that you are seeing to be able to determine compromise.
+Here are quick guides to understanding Microsoft Entra Sign-Ins and MFA reporting:

 Incident triggers

 An incident trigger is an event or a series of events that causes predefined alert to trigger.
-An example of this is the number of bad password attempts has gone above your predefined threshold.
-Below are further examples of triggers that can be alerted in password spray attacks and where these alerts are surfaced.
+An example is the number of bad password attempts has gone above your predefined threshold.
+Here are further examples of triggers that can be alerted in password spray attacks and where these alerts are surfaced.
 Incident triggers include:

-Unusual spikes in activity are key indicators through Azure AD Health Connect (assuming this is installed).
+Unusual spikes in activity are key indicators through Microsoft Entra Health Connect (assuming this component is installed).
 Other indicators are:

-- Larger than normal log size for ADFS failed sign-ins (this can be an alert in SIEM tool).
+• Larger than normal log size for ADFS failed sign-ins, which can be an alert in SIEM tool).

-- Hit failed authentication request threshold – Risky IP in Azure AD or SIEM tool alert/both 342 and 411 errors (To be able to view this information, the advanced logging should be turned on.)
+• Hit failed authentication request threshold – Risky IP in Microsoft Entra ID or SIEM tool alert/both 342 and 411 errors (To be able to view this information, the advanced logging should be turned on.)

-Risky IP in Azure AD Health Connect portal
+Risky IP in Microsoft Entra Health Connect portal

-Risky IP will alert when the customized threshold has been reached for bad passwords in an hour and bad password count in a day as well as extranet lockouts.
+Risky IP alerts occur when the customized threshold has been reached for bad passwords in an hour and bad password count in a day and extranet lockouts.

 Risky IP report data